NFDI4Energy/EFZN_rdm/README.md

 >
 >3.
 How are the data structured?
 How are the individual components related?
 >
 >4.
-Are you planning to assign persistent identifiers (PIDs)for the datasets?
+Are you planning to assign persistent identifiers (PIDs) for the datasets?
 >
 >5.
 Describe costs related to metadata and PID assignment.
 >
 >6.
 Describe other information on generation, analysis and processing of the data.

     {{3}}
-Source: [forschungsdaten.info](https://forschungsdaten.info/themen/beschreiben-und-dokumentieren/metadaten-und-metadatenstandards/), translated by A.Ahrens, licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).
+Source: [forschungsdaten.info](https://forschungsdaten.info/themen/beschreiben-und-dokumentieren/metadaten-und-metadatenstandards/), translated by A. Ahrens, licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).

 ### Repositories